aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   these signals, it must either save YottaDB's handler, and drive it before process termination or call `ydb_exit()`_ prior to process exit. [#]_
-- An application's signal handler is saved during initialization and is restored if :code:`ydb_exit()` is explicitly called prior to process exit.
+- YottaDB saves an application's signal handler during initialization and restores it if :code:`ydb_exit()` is explicitly called prior to process exit.
 YottaDB does not reset existing signal handlers for signals it does not handle but calls the saved signal handler if the YottaDB handler returns (and doesn't exit).